hitd/hitd/Readme.md

-#hitd
+# hitd
-##A devOps microservices toolkit in Node.js
+## A devOps microservices toolkit in Node.js

-hitd is a microservices toolkit in Node.JS, similar in some points to [Seneca](https://github.com/rjrodger/seneca) and/or [Micromono](https://github.com/lsm/micromono) , [Spinal](https://github.com/jitta/spinal).
+hitd is a large spectrum microservices toolkit in Node.JS.
+It is similar in some points to [Seneca](https://github.com/rjrodger/seneca) and/or [Micromono](https://github.com/lsm/micromono) , [Spinal](https://github.com/jitta/spinal), but offer much more.
+You can think of it as [Impress](https://github.com/tshemsedinov/impress) for microservices.

-__The initial choices we made was using [ZeroMQ](http://zeromq.org) for communication, and using a request-responses paradigm.__
+Regarding the low level stuff, __The initial choices we made was using [ZeroMQ](http://zeromq.org) for communication, and using a request-responses paradigm.__
 More precisely, It is based on [Pigato](https://github.com/prdn/pigato), who does an amazing jobs handling all the low level stuff.

 <!---
 ##First, show me some code